RaspAP/raspap-docs/docs/ap-basics.md

 ### Maximum number of clients
 This option sets the `max_num_sta` value for `hostapd`, and is effective for placing a limit on the number of clients (stations) that can connect to your AP.
 When the limit is reached, new client connections will be rejected.

 > :information_source: **Note:** The default setting is 2007, but this is merely the value set by `hostapd` from the IEEE 802.11 specification.
-It should _not_ be interpreted as a guarantee that RaspAP can support this number of simultaneous clients.
+It should _not_ be interpreted as a guarantee that RaspAP can support this many simultaneous clients.
 In practice, this number depends on several factors and is a much lower value, as discussed in [this FAQ](/faq/#maxclients).

 ## Troubleshooting
-RaspAP gives you advanced control over several Linux networking services.
+RaspAP gives you advanced control over several Linux networking-related services.
 As a result, your AP may fail to start for a variety of reasons.
 If this happens, one of the best diagnostic tools at your disposal is RaspAP's built-in service logging facility.
 You may enable the `hostapd` service log by sliding the **Logfile output** toggle on the **Hotspot > Logging** tab and choosing **Save settings**.

 ![](https://user-images.githubusercontent.com/229399/115705038-56069700-a36c-11eb-8e19-9c05b1b0040f.png){: style="width:550px"}

-Similarly, you may also enable DHCP server activity by sliding either of the two logging options on the **DHCP server > Logging** tab.
+Similarly, you may also enable DHCP server activity by sliding either of the two logging options on the **DHCP server > Logging** tab, as shown above.